reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 adoptopenjdk        11-jre-hotspot      229MB
 ```
 ### Viewing the Layers Inside the Container Image
-Let's see the stack of layers inside the image.
+Let us see the stack of layers inside the image.
 We will use the [dive tool](https://github.com/wagoodman/dive) to view those layers:
 ```
 dive usersignup:v1
 ```